 • Ensuring that you never feel isolated from not only national but also international trends, SAPA provides opportunities to access current world developments in educational leadership through membership of the international Confederation of Principals (ICP) and the African Convention of Principals (ACP).

-The SAPA national executive committee meets three times a year, in February, June and a day before the national conference.
-The first two meetings are usually in Gauteng (either Johannesburg or Pretoria), and the third wherever the national conference is being held.
-The President and members of the executive committee have held regular meetings with the Department of Education, in particular with Dr. Martin Prew (Director: Education Management and Governance Development, District Development and School Safety) where various issues affecting school management have been discussed.
+The SAPA national executive committee meets ONCE a term.
+The meetings are usually in Gauteng (either Johannesburg or Pretoria), and these include meeting with the national department of education.
+The President and members of the executive committee have held regular meetings with the Department of Education, in particular with Mr James Ndlebe (Director: Education Management and Governance Development) where various issues affecting school management have been discussed.

 SAPA-KZN, which began as KWAZUNAPA, was also formed in 1995 and functioning with a fluctuating membership of between 150 and 200.
 After a brief period of inactivity, SAPA-KZN was revived at the provincial conference held at Durban Girls’ High School in May 2002.
 We are indeed grateful to the past and present principals of Glenwood High School, Mr. Mike Maher, and Mr. Trevor Kershaw respectively, for holding the administrative (membership details) and financial reins together over the years.

-Currently, our membership at provincial level stands at 240 which constitute 18% of the national membership of 1500.
+Currently, our membership at provincial level stands at 160 which constitute 18%.
 Our aim is to more than double that figure in KZN, and hence our numbers nationally will also be strengthened.
 A criticism made by Thami Mseleku (DDG: former Department of National Education) was that SAPA is ‘still perceived as a predominately white and conservative association of principals’.
 Although he conceded that the reputation of an organization lags three years behind the facts, it is important that our membership reflects the demographics of our province.
 It must also be mentioned that SAPA is not a threat to any of the established teacher unions and associations, but in fact, will complement them.
-As mentioned earlier, there is room for principals to be members of bother teacher unions of their choice as well as SAPA.
+As mentioned earlier, there is room for principals to be members of other teacher unions of their choice as well as SAPA.
 We have come a long way since 1994, and the membership of SAPA-KZN should transcend all the previous barriers that have kept us well apart!

 It is, therefore, imperative for all members of SAPA-KZN to recruit at least one new member so that we can grow in strength and have a credible voice in the different education forums.